Gay Men and Appearance Privilege: What It Is, What To Do About It

 Hasan Minhaj

-Just bring critical thinking to the table.
-Alvar says it best: “We, as a society, need to talk about [appearance privilege] more often, as it goes hand in hand with a form of discriminatory bias against the least physically fortunate.
-After all, being pretty gives you a formidable privilege, and that’s a bad thing — especially when we neglect the fact.”
+As Alvar writes: “We, as a society, need to talk about appearance privilege more often, as it goes hand in hand with discriminatory bias against the least physically fortunate.”

 Now I’m wondering what Alvar looks like.
 I bet he’s hot.